Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 3. In the Old Graveyard during Chapter 18, get on top of the big tree where you found the last Hangman to find a Crystal Skull.
 4. In the Doctor's Lab, to the left of the elevator where it takes you to the boss fight with Dr. Finklestein, go left, latch on the spiral and enter the door to get to Igor's Room, where you'll find it there.
 5. In the Doctor's Lab, after Chapter 8, go through the door a bit before the elevator, the one you it was blocked at first, to get to Sally's Room.
 You'll also find the Crystal Skull right there.
 6. In the Residential Area, go to entrance to the left of the Vampire Brothers' House, then go al the way straight and fall onto the pit.
-Go south to see some wooden barricades, but instead go to the left and look for a breakable wall.
+Go south to see some wooden blockade, but instead go to the left and look for a breakable wall.
 Break the wall and go through the entrance to get to Hidden Place 11 to get the Crystal Skull.
 7. In the Magma Maze, progressing through the area you should see the Crystal Skull in an unreachable area.
 Go back to the red moving platform and when possible move to the other platform that is held by a skeleton.
 Latch on the spiral on top to get to the Crystal Skull.
 8. In Christmas Town, it's located in the Hidden Place 18, where you have to get the Candles for Chapter 22.
 At the entrance of Christams Town, go behind the building to the left and latch on the spiral to get on top of the building.
 Drop on top of the big present behind the train and wait until you see a spiral.
 Latch on this spiral to get to the Hidden Place 18.
 If you're in Chapter 22, you'll need to re-enter it after getting the Candles to get the Crystal Skull.